Subscribe to our weekly newsletter to get them delivered straight to your inbox!

 This collection of speeches, edited by National Security Advisor Robert O’Brien includes many of the speeches that are already a part of the USC US-China Institute documents collection.

-Please join the USC U.S.-China Institute for a book talk with author David Lampton.
-His new book examines China’s effort to create an intercountry railway system connecting China and its seven Southeast Asian neighbors.
+The USC U.S.-China Institute talks with author David M. Lampton on his new book, which examines China’s effort to create an intercountry railway system connecting China and its seven Southeast Asian neighbors.

 Lingling Wei’s grandfather was an aide to Mao Zedong for 13 years.
 She went off to study journalism at Fudan University and New York University and returned home to China as a foreign correspondent for The Wall Street Journal.
 Until the Chinese government expelled her.

 U.S. Assistant Attorney General John Demers discussed the China Initiative and the process for assessing risks posed by Chinese acquisitions or the business operations of Chinese companies in America.

 As the dance over control of TikTok gets more complicated, last week it came out that the U.S. government has asked American-based video gaming companies where China’s Tencent is an owner or investor to detail how they handle the data of American players.